The 2014 MassLIFT-AmeriCorps program member recruitment is open for the 2014-2015 service year. Click Join MassLIFT to learn more.

 MassLIFT members serve in one of four positions: Regional Conservation Coordinators, Land Stewardship Coordinators, Community Engagement Coordinators, and Service Learning Coordinators.

 AmeriCorps engages more than 80,000 men and women in intensive service each year through more than 15,000 nonprofits, schools, public agencies, and community and faith-based groups across the country.
 MassLIFT AmeriCorps is a grant program contingent on renewal of federal funding.
-Our 2013-14 program will be funded in part by a $247,000 grant from the Corporation of National and Community Service (CNCS).
+Our 2013-14 program is funded in part by a $247,000 grant from the Corporation of National and Community Service (CNCS).
 CNCS grants to AmeriCorps programs in Massachusetts are administered by the Massachusetts Service Alliance.

 This year's MassLIFT Team: